openstack/trove-specs/specs/kilo/experimental-datastores.rst

 In each release, beginning with the Kilo release, each datastore will be given a classification that will be one of the values listed above based strictly on its adherence to the requirements for each of those classifications.

-The classifications will be inclusive; i.e. a datastore that meets the "technical preview" requirements must also meet all the requirements for "experimental", and a datastore taht meets the "stable" requirements must also meet all the requirements for "technical preview".
+The classifications will be inclusive; i.e. a datastore that meets the "technical preview" requirements must also meet all the requirements for "experimental", and a datastore that meets the "stable" requirements must also meet all the requirements for "technical preview".

 Introduce a classification of strategies
 ----------------------------------------